 Microsoft Team is highly customisable with hundreds of apps like Power BI, Zoom, Trello and more that you can plug in to better your experience and promote productivity.

-There is a free version of Microsoft Teams and you don’t need an Office 365 subscription to use it.
+There is a free version of Microsoft Teams and you don’t need an Microsoft 365 subscription to use it.
 Features include limited chat and collaboration, productivity apps and services, meetings and calls, and security, for up to 300 users.

 Google Hangouts Chat

 Hangouts Chat is similar to Microsoft Teams in the way that it is part of a bigger platform.
 Hangouts Chat is deeply integrated with the G Suite, so if you rely on Google for other solutions like Docs, Sheets, Drive, or Slides, then joining meetings and conversations with Hangouts Chat might be a good way forward.

 Hangouts Chat is offered to G Suite customers at no additional cost.
 Upload items from Drive, collaborate on Docs, Sheets, or Slides, join online meetings with Hangouts Meet, or use Google’s powerful search to look up room members, past conversations, and shared files.
 Drive bot lets you know when files are shared with you, comments are made, or when people request access to your docs.
 And Meet bot integrates directly with your calendar to schedule meetings for you, picking out a time to suit everyone.

 As part of a comprehensive solution within the G Suite, Google Hangouts gives you the freedom to converse and communicate with your colleagues in real-time, through access to document sharing, video conferencing, email, and everything else you might need in the same place.
 You can even launch meetings directly from your Google calendar or Gmail.